 - Provide a smoke detector on each level of the property, i.e. on the staircase and near the kitchen. - Provide a carbon monoxide detector which needs to be placed near the boiler and have an installation date written on/by the side of it. - All furniture must have a label stating it meets the requirements of the Furnishing Regulations Act 1988.
-If it doesn't, it could be a fire hazard. - Place your deposit in a government protected scheme (TDS, DPS or My Deposits) within 30 days of you paying.
+If it doesn't, it could be a fire hazard. - Place your deposit in a government protected scheme (TDS, DPS or My Deposits).
+Ask your landlord which scheme they have placed your deposit in before you move in, if they haven't sent you a confirmation this was done.
 This will prevent unfair deductions being made from your deposit.